 The School Direct (tuition fee) course is 38 weeks in length.
 The course combines practical teaching with professional training and has been designed to give Trainee Teachers the necessary learning opportunities and support to enable them to demonstrate that they are meeting the Teachers’ Standards.
 There are in-built assessment structures which help Trainees to audit their knowledge and understanding as well as support to help remedy individual areas for development.
-Trainees are asked to select one of two distinct pathways to follow.
+Trainees are asked to select one of three distinct pathways to follow.

 The Trainee Teacher will receive support and guidance from a Mentor, Training Manager, Lead Practitioners and the Course Director.
 The Training Manager is the Trainee’s line manager and oversees them throughout the year.
 The Mentor, who is an experienced member of the school teaching team, works closely with the Trainee on development of all areas of teaching and learning.
 There is a close working relationship between all those involved in delivering training.

 The School Direct (salaried) course is structured in exactly the same way.
 However, you will have had more experience of teaching before starting the course and will be receiving a salary from your host school.
 Therefore, you will be expected to teach a greater proportion of the timetable from the very start.
 We do offer the salaried route, however it is very important for you to secure an employing school prior to making your UCAS application.

 For further information or to discuss your options, please contact us on 01206 364728 or via email@example.com